 Daily Care, and Behaviors

 In the final stage of the disease, dementia symptoms are severe.
 Individuals lose the ability to respond to their environment, to carry on a conversation and, eventually, to control movement.
 They may still say words or phrases, but communicating pain becomes difficult.
 As memory and cognitive skills continue to worsen, significant personality changes may take place and individuals need extensive care.

 Get easy access to dementia resources, community programs and services through our Community Resource Finder.

 Start Your Search

-Experience changes in physical abilities, including the ability to walk, sit and, eventually, swallow
+- Experience changes in physical abilities, including walking, sitting and, eventually, swallowing